-Lofty, vaulted ceilings feature high on the briefs of many self builders and renovators, but these architecturally interesting spaces often result in a very practical problem: with little to no loft space, just where do you put the Christmas tree, suitcases, the kids’ toys you can’t bear to throw away?
+Lofty, vaulted ceilings feature high on the briefs of many self builders and renovators, but these architecturally interesting spaces often result in a very practical problem.
+If you have converted a loft space, just where do you put the Christmas tree, suitcases, the kids’ toys you can’t bear to throw away?
 Or, take loft conversions — they add another room, but also rob the house of valuable storage.

-So when the loft loses out to high ceilings, planning in storage and utilising ‘wasted’ space under the eaves (3) is a wise idea from the outset.
-There’s a couple of ways to go about it — you can make a feature of it with a bespoke display (4), it can be an integral part of your interior scheme (2), or it can discreetly blend in with walls (3).
+So when the loft loses out to high ceilings, planning in storage and utilising ‘wasted’ space under the eaves is a wise idea from the outset.
+There are a couple of ways to go about it — you can make a feature of it with a bespoke display, it can be an integral part of your interior scheme, or it can discreetly blend in with walls.

-Features such as radiators, doors and windows can render an entire wall unusable for storage.
-One solution is designing it to sit around such features — perfectly demonstrated by this wall of bedroom storage (3 – below), which cleverly conceals the door to an en suite, in a project by Granit Architects.
+Fittings such as radiators, or doors and windows can render an entire wall unusable for storage.
+One solution is designing it to sit around such features — for example, if the best wall for your wardrobes is the one where the door is, build over and around the door to maximise space.

 It was once home to the broom cupboard, or used as overflow for the pantry, then it became ‘the spot’ for a downstairs loo.
 The space beneath the stairs in the British home has fulfilled many uses over the years.
 But, with the staircase typically located in falling distance of the front door, we’re cottoning on to the potential of this area for hanging coats and hiding away outdoor shoes — particularly useful if you do not have the space for a dedicated bootroom.